methodicalcloud/methodicalcloud-site/content/blog/how-to-context-switch-without-losing-your-sanity.md

 > The goal isn't perfect focus.
 The goal is sustainable flow.

 At Methodical Cloud, we embrace weird workflows.
-Whatever helps you move through complexity without collapsing under it—that's the real system.
+Whatever helps you move through complexity without collapsing under it, that's the real system.

 ## Related Links & Resources